 - Security deposit: You need to deposit a minimum of $200 in order to open this card, which is pretty standard for a secured card.
 This will become your credit line, so a $200 deposit gives you a $200 credit line.
 If you want a higher credit limit, you need to increase your deposit.
 The security deposit is refundable, meaning you will receive your deposit back if you close the card, as long as your account is in good standing.

 Magnify Glass Pros

 - No credit history required: You can qualify for this card without any credit history, making this a great option for students new to credit.
-You don’t even need a Social Security number when applying.
+And if you’re an international student, you don’t even need a Social Security number when applying.